genx-tech/gx-vsfastcoding/README.md

 1. Export JS - Generates an index.js and exports all the js(x) files in the generated file

+2. Change extension name - Change files extension name recursively in a folder

-2. Replace object with JSON - Replace an object with JSON syntax
+3. Replace object with JSON - Replace an object with JSON syntax

 ## Requirements